JamesW162/Group9Project/README.md

 HOWEVER... both these thes options come with new risks.

-Option 1 we just straight up dont know if it will work and wever already wasted 10+ hours on it so try it if you want.
+Option 1 we just straight up dont know if it will work and wever already wasted 10+ hours on trying to update the version of python so this is a last resort so try it if you want.
 Option 2 is long and conveluted and were are going to have to figure out how to encrypt the images on the web to maintin the security.

+## Output
+The auto correct exitst :)

 ## Next Week
 - We need to get the program and the Pi intergrated together.
 - We need to start outputting the letters as text/words.
-- We need an Auto Correct for the words cause they're inevitably going to be wrong
 - We need to collect more data.
 - someone needs to start build the front end.